mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

     [CustomComponent4]: ../../assets/user_guides/custom_components/customcomponent_4.gif

-???+ warning
+### Security warning

-    Please note that users of this package are responsible for the content of any custom-created component, function or integration they write - especially with regard to leaking any sensitive information or exposing to any security threat during implementation.
+Note that users of this package are responsible for the content of any custom-created component, function or integration they write.
+You should be cautious about leaking any sensitive information and potential security threats.

 By default, all Dash components in Vizro that persist client-side data set [`persistence_type="session"` to use `window.SessionStorage`](https://dash.plotly.com/persistence), which is cleared upon closing the browser.

 Be careful when using any custom components that persist data beyond this scope: it is your responsibility to ensure compliance with any legal requirements affecting jurisdictions in which your app operates.